 - Blood mixed with stool.

-- Computed tomographic colonography (virtual colonoscopy); NICE Interventional Procedure Guideline, June 2005
+Computed tomographic colonography (virtual colonoscopy); NICE Interventional Procedures Guidance, June 2005